 Friday Morning Breakout Sessions

-This is a special invitation to our female registrants to attend the inaugural "Women on the RISE" breakfast, an opportunity for you to meet and hear from some RISE participants about career paths and considerations for women in the finance industry.
+Before introducing the Friday breakout sessions listed below, we would like to extend a special invitation to our female registrants to attend the second annual "Women on the RISE" panel discussion/breakfast on THURSDAY, immediately preceding the start of the opening day program.
+This is an opportunity to meet and hear from some RISE participants about career paths and unique considerations for women in the finance industry.

-"Women on the RISE" will be held in the Time Warner Flight Deck of the UD Arena at 7:15 a.m. on the opening day of the conference.
+"Women on the RISE" will be held in the Time Warner Flight Deck of the UD Arena at 7:00 a.m. on the opening day of the conference.
 Space is limited.
 Registered attendees should take the first bus from their hotel on Thursday morning and, after checking in, proceed upstairs to the Time Warner Flight Deck.
-This breakfast panel discussion will end at 8:15 a.m., in time to take your seat in the arena before opening remarks at 8:30 a.m.
+This breakfast panel discussion will end at 8:00 a.m., in time for you to take your seat in the arena before welcome remarks at 8:15 a.m.